ReactFinland/site/content/schedule.md

 * Universal React – Learn how to develop React in Universal way with Sia Karamalegos.
 * [Webpack – The Good Parts](https://presentations.survivejs.com/webpack-the-good-parts/) – Learn more about webpack from one of its core developers, Juho Vepsäläinen.

+We also have full day workshops (eight hours including a lunch):

+* React Native with Gant Laborde.
-We also have a full day workshop about state management by Michel Weststrate, the author of MobX and mobx-state-tree.
+* State management with Michel Weststrate, the author of MobX and mobx-state-tree.

 ### 25.04 - Wednesday - React